ministryofjustice/moj-frontend/docs/components/filter.md

 - Guidance on when to use an alternative to search, such as 'search' or 'sort by'

-- How to alleviate confusion between filter and sort.
-Some users have tried to filter from the top of the columns (Workflow tool for OPG and Manage Offenders in Custody for HMPPS)
+- How to alleviate confusion between filter and sorting columns.

 - When to use a horizontal layout for filters